All Received of His Fullness

 A Sermon on John 1:16Read more

-Have you been forgiven?
-Have you been reconciled to God?
-Do you know God intimately through His Word and Spirit?
-If you have received anything good from the Lord, it is always and only because of Jesus the Messiah!
-In this discourse on John 1:16, Dr. Lloyd-Jones discusses the idea of the fullness of Christ.
+When the Christian is forgiven by God, reconciled to him, and intimately know Him through His Word and Spirit, it is because of Jesus.
+If the Christian has received anything good from the Lord, it is always and only because of Jesus the Messiah.
+In this sermon on His fullness from John 1:16, Dr. Lloyd-Jones discusses the idea of the fullness of Christ.
 He also says in order to understand that we receive anything from Christ, we ought to understand how and why.
-Dr. Martyn Lloyd-Jones elaborates that when we receive good from God it is through the Lord Jesus Christ.
 From His incarnation to His ascension, Jesus is sufficient to reconcile, save, justify, and make propitiation for His people.
-Dr. Lloyd-Jones points out that Jesus must be man in order to fulfill the Law and be our federal head.
-This sermon points out that Christ must be the Mighty One who can bear the full weight of God’s wrath on the tree and conquer even death; furthermore His death had to be enough to outweigh the sin of His people now and forever!
-We are able to receive the full benefits of Christ because our mighty Lord, who knew no sin, bore the wrath of God in our stead!
+Dr. Lloyd-Jones points out that Jesus must be man in order to fulfill the law and be the federal head.
+This sermon points out that Christ must be the mighty one who can bear the full weight of God’s wrath on the cross and conquer even death.
+Furthermore His death had to be enough to outweigh the sin of His people now and forever.
+Christians are able to receive the full benefits of Christ because their mighty Lord, who knew no sin, bore the wrath of God in their stead.

 Additional Scripture Translations

 16For of His fullness we have all received, and grace upon grace.